How to use the Dropbox Passwords security dashboard

 Viewing the security dashboard

 The security dashboard can only be accessed from the Dropbox Passwords browser extension.
-To access the security dashboard:
+To open it:

 1. Open the Dropbox Passwords browser extension.

-2. Click your initials in the top right corner.
-A dropdown will appear.
+2. Click your profile initials in the top-right corner.

-Under the Breaches tab, you can see if an account linked to an email address you’ve stored in Passwords has been compromised.
-If you want to be notified when an account has been breached, enable breach monitoring.
+• Breaches: See if an account linked to an email address you’ve stored in Passwords has been compromised.
+To get notified when an account is breached, enable breach monitoring.

-Under the Password alerts tab, you can filter accounts by Weak, Reused, or All passwords.
-You can also sort accounts by A-Z, Z-A, or Password strength.
+• Password alerts: Filter accounts by Weak, Reused, or All passwords.
+You can also sSort accounts by A-Z, Z-A, or Password strength.
 To view specific account details, click the account name.
-The account’s username, password, password strength, website URL, and the date the account was added to Dropbox Passwords will appear.
+You’ll see the account’s username, password, password strength, website URL, and the date the account was added to Dropbox Passwords.

 Not using Dropbox Passwords yet?
 See how Dropbox helps you store and sync passwords.